php-fig/fig-standards/proposed/http-handlers/request-handlers.md

 use Psr\Http\Message\ServerRequestInterface;

 /**
+ * Participant in processing a server request and response *
  * An HTTP middleware component participates in processing an HTTP message,
- * either by acting on the request or the response.
-This interface defines the
+ * either by acting on the request, generating the response, or forwarding the
- * methods required to use the middleware.
+ * request to a subsequent middleware and possibly acting on its response.
  */
 interface MiddlewareInterface
 {
     /**
-     * Process an incoming server request and return a response, optionally delegating
+     * Process an incoming server request
-     * response creation to a handler.
      *
-     * @param ServerRequestInterface $request
-     * @param RequestHandlerInterface $handler
-     *
-     * @return ResponseInterface
+     * Processes an incoming server request in order to produce a response.
+     * If unable to produce the response itself, it may delegate to the provided
+     * request handler to do so.
      */
     public function process(ServerRequestInterface $request, RequestHandlerInterface $handler): ResponseInterface;
 }